 Phaneuf scores in OT as Senators tie series against Bruins

-Ottawa Senators defenceman Chris Wideman celebrates his goal with teammates Dion Phaneuf and Mark Stone during third period of game two NHL Stanley Cup hockey playoff action against the Boston Bruins, in Ottawa, Saturday, April 15, 2017.
-Ottawa Senators celebrate their goal by Ottawa Senators defenseman Chris Wideman during third period of game two NHL Stanley Cup hockey playoff action against the Boston Bruins, in Ottawa, Saturday, April 15, 2017.
+Ottawa Senators defenceman Chris Wideman celebrates his goal with teammates Dion Phaneuf and Mark Stone during third period of game two NHL Stanley Cup hockey playoff action against the Boston B... .
+Ottawa Senators celebrate their goal by Ottawa Senators defenseman Chris Wideman during third period of game two NHL Stanley Cup hockey playoff action against the Boston Bruins, in Ottawa, Saturday, Apri... .

 Add your comments below